KiandaBPM/docs/content/docs/platform/pages/_index.md

   - Click the **Add to favourites** button

-  - Complete the **Add to favourite** dialog box that opens and then click **Add to favourite** to add the dashboard to your favourites (or click **Close** to cancel adding it to your favourites)
+  - Complete the **Add to favourite** dialog box that opens and then click the **Add to favourite** button to add the dashboard to your favourites (or click **Close** to cancel adding it to your favourites)

     ![Dashboard Add to favourite dialog box](/images/dashboard-favourites-dialog.jpg)

-  - If you click 'Add favourite' A pop-up message will display saying '**Favourite saved successfully**' and a new **Add to favourites** button will now be available in the top dashboard page menu.
+  - If you click 'Add favourite' A pop-up message will display saying '**Favourite saved successfully**' and a star will now appear next to this dashboard page in the Dashboards menu in the main left side menu (denoting that it is a favourite page).

-  - Click on the new **Add to favourites** button if you want to add the current dashboard page to your favourites.
-Then click **Save**.
-Your dashboard page will now have a star next to it in the Dashboards menu in the main left side menu.

 4. Click on the **OK** button when you are finished editing the field to save your changes or click on **Close** to exit the dialog box without saving.